Erskine Thomason: Professional career

 Thomason was drafted by the Phillies in the 22nd round (516th overall) of the 1970 MLB draft.
 After signing with the Phillies on June 10, 1970, he began his Minor League Baseball (MiLB) career with the Pulaski Phillies of the Appalachian League in 1970.
 Thomason also played for the Spartanburg Phillies, Peninsula Phillies, Burlington Rangers, Reading Phillies, and Toledo Mud Hens.
 His MiLB statistical totals included 54 wins and 47 losses (a win–loss percentage of .535).
 Thomason posted a 3.40 earned run average (ERA), allowing 443 runs scored, and 883 hits.

 Thomason made his Major League debut on September 18, 1974, for the Philadelphia Phillies, in a game against the Chicago Cubs.
 He pitched in relief of Gene Garber in the top of the ninth inning, recording one strikeout against three batters faced, in a 5–2 Phillies loss.

+Thomason was one of the players featured in the 1975 documentary Bush Leagues to Bright Lights.
+It chronicles his attempt to make the Phillies out of spring training, his demotion to the minor leagues, his subsequent struggles in Triple A, his tutoring by manager Jim Bunning, his marriage to his girlfriend, and ultimately his promotion to the major leagues.
+The film was narrated by John Facenda.

 After retiring from playing baseball, Thomason served as the pitching coach for the Spartanburg Phillies (1980–1981).
 He currently lives in Laurens, South Carolina.